uniquearya70/Face_Info_Predictor/README.md

-Hii..
+Hiii

-This code detect the face and tell the info like Gender,age,emotions,makeup,accessories etc.
+This code detect the face from video and give the info like Gender,age,emotions,makeup,accessories etc.

+If there are many person in video then detect all faces and give the info about all the faces with unique FaceId.

-This is tasted on linux 16.04
+This is tasted on linux 16.04 LTS

 Run successfully